Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ## Ways to Make Money Online

 With the digital economy booming, there are countless opportunities for everyday people to generate income online.
-From [starting a blog]({{< relref "how-to-make-a-blog" >}}) to distributing software products, options are as diverse as they are promising.
+From making money on YouTube to distributing software products, options are as diverse as they are promising.
 Here are some of the most popular ways to tap into the growing digital economy;

 ### 1. Monetize a Website